 The Kidney Project is raising money to complete preclinical studies of the device modules and to build full-scale prototypes for the first round of human studies.

 Initial clinical trials on the individual modules are expected to begin early next year.

 Testing of a working prototype of the bioartificial kidney is slated for 2020.

 “The long-term challenges center around keeping the device operating trouble-free after implantation beyond a few months,” said Roy.
 “Some problems won’t become clear until we do clinical trials.”

 In addition to $6 million in government grants, the Kidney Project has received substantial donations from individuals in furtherance of its work to create an implantable artificial kidney.

 “Their support is a testament to the acute need for a revolution in ESRD treatment, and the donations we have received are invaluable in allowing our research to progress,” said Roy.

 In the future, scientists may be able to grow artificial kidneys.

 In 2013, researchers, led by Melissa Little of the University of Queensland’s Institute for Molecular Bioscience, were able to

-In 2016, researchers from the Salk Institute in California reported that they were able to grow nephron progenitor cells, which can differentiate into kidney tissue, in the lab.
+In 2016, researchers from the Salk Institute in California reported that they were able to

 Such research continues, but the ability to grow replacement organs remains a more distant dream than an implantable artificial kidney.